raizoken23/retention_integration/README.md

 ### Getting Started

 1. Fork the repository
-2. Set up your development environment following the instructions above
+2. Set up your development environment: `make deps-dev`
 3. Create a new branch for your feature/fix: `git checkout -b feature-name`

 ### Guidelines